redis/redis-doc/docs/data-types/streams-tutorial.md

 (error) ERR The ID specified in XADD is equal or smaller than the target stream top item
 ```

-It is also possible to use an explicit ID that only consists of the milliseconds part, and have the sequence part be automatically generated for the entry:
+If you're running Redis 7 or later, you can also provide an explicit ID consisting of the milliseconds part only.
+In this case, the sequence portion of the ID will be automatically generated.
+To do this, use the syntax below:

 ```
 > XADD somestream 0-* baz qux